Yamini2001/HackerRank-Solutions/README.md

 104. [PartitionArray.java](PartitionArray.java) Solutions to calculate the partition array according to the given pivot.
 105. [ValidSudoko.java](ValidSudoko.java) Solutions to calculate the valid sudoku.
 106. [MissingAndRepeatedValue.java](MissingAndRepeatedValue.java) Solutions to calculate the missing and repeated values.
+107. [ClosestPrimeNumber.java](ClosestPrimeNumber.java) Solutions to calculate the closest prime numbers in range.